INGENICO GROUP STRUCTURE AND SUPPLY CHAIN OVERVIEW

 SUPPLIER DUE DILIGENCE, CONTRACTUAL CONTROLS AND AUDITS

 To ensure a high level of understanding of the risks of Modern Slavery in our business, we provide training to our staff.
-Throughout 2015 and 2016 a comprehensive training course on our Code of Ethics and Business Conduct was rolled out across all business units and made accessible online via the Ingenico University platform.
-This training included a section on forced labour, coercive practices, unpaid work and wages below legal standards and emphasised that these practices would not be tolerated.
-It also provided details on how to confidentially report any non-compliance and clarified that those reporting issues would be fully protected.
+Since 2015, a comprehensive training course on our Code of Ethics and Business Conduct has been rolled out across all business units and made accessible online via the Ingenico University platform.
+This training includes a section on forced labour, coercive practices, unpaid work and wages below legal standards and emphasis that these practices would not be tolerated.
+It also provides details on how to confidentially report any non-compliance and clarifies that those reporting issues would be fully protected.

 Our commitment to preventing slavery and human trafficking is demonstrated by ensuring the continuous review and improvement of our systems and processes.
-Further steps to be implemented may include:
+This includes reviewing our existing controls, policies and procedures from a Modern Slavery perspective and considering what changes may be appropriate.

 INGENICO GROUP – Chairman and CEO